Sound+Vision Tour: Tour incidents

-During the show in Modena, Bowie stopped his performance while in the middle of "Station to Station" and said onstage "Ok, I'm gonna have to pick some easier songs, or I'm never gonna get through half of these...
+During the show in Modena a few days later, Bowie stopped his performance while in the middle of "Station to Station" and said onstage "Ok, I'm gonna have to pick some easier songs, or I'm never gonna get through half of these...
 Let's try Fame." then Bowie proceeded to take his guitar and throw it at the other side of the stage.
 It is said that Bowie had a cold and he became frustrated that it was affecting his vocals.

 Tour statistics

 The tour opened at the Colisée de Québec – Quebec City on 4 March 1990 before reaching its conclusion in Buenos Aires, Argentina on 29 September 1990, spanning five continents in seven months.
 The concert tour surpassed the previous Serious Moonlight and Glass Spider Tour's statistics by visiting 27 countries with 108 performances.
 For the ten performances in the United Kingdom alone it was estimated the audience figure was 250,000 in total.
 The tour was estimated to have grossed $20M (or roughly $M today, adjusted for inflation).